Eduardo7881/searchblox-remake/README.md

 The original SearchBlox was taken down from the Chrome Web Store due to malicious code that put users' accounts at risk.
-**This remake has none of that.** It's been rebuilt from scratch with a focus on safety, privacy, and real functionality.
+**This remake has none of that.** It's been rebuilt from scratch with a focus on safety, privacy, and real functionality. and the best thing! it's open-source and it's unobfuscated.

 🚫 **No backdoors**
 🔐 **No data stealing**